ethcatherders/ethereum-cat-herders.github.io/index.md

 # 1559 Design bounty

 As part of the first [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md)  implementers’ call ([summary](https://twitter.com/TimBeiko/status/1255852443050655744)), one of the identified next steps is to *organize a community bounty* for what the “send a transaction” UI would look like under either EIP-1559 or the newly proposed alternative of “[Escalator Fees](https://github.com/danfinlay/EIPs/blob/Escalator/EIPS/eip-x.md)”.
-The Ethereum Cat Herders are facilitating this *bounty* and invite community participation for:
+The Ethereum Cat Herders are facilitating this *bounty* and invite community participation for: Funding and advertising the bounty.

-* **Funding for the bounty**
-* **Advertising the bounty**

 If you can help with either of these, please reach out to Pooja Ranjan (poojaranjan@etherworld.co) and Tim Beiko (tim.beiko@consensys.net).